Genki Omakase

 About Genki Omakase

 The most reliable way to frame it is simply: choose Genki Omakase when the group wants sushi in New York City and is comfortable planning around a focused restaurant choice.
-Publicly verified details are limited, so avoid assuming specifics about the room, menu structure, pricing, seating, beverages, or service format beyond its sushi identity and posted hours.
+Information is limited, so avoid assuming specifics about the room, menu structure, pricing, seating, beverages, or service format beyond its sushi identity and posted hours.

 Book for sushi focus, not for a drinks-led night

 The grounded reason to choose Genki Omakase is its sushi focus.
-There is no verified information here about a cocktails, wine, sake, or broader beverage program, so it should not be selected primarily on that basis.
+It does not feature a cocktails, wine, sake, or broader beverage program, so it should not be selected primarily on that basis.

 That framing keeps expectations clean.
 If the priority is sushi in New York City, Genki Omakase belongs on the shortlist.
 If the priority is a drinks-centered evening, build the plan around another stop before or after, rather than assuming the beverage side is the main draw.